superzanttu/ansible-awx-demo/README.md

   1. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   1. Install [Ansible](https://www.ansible.com/).
 [Guide for installing Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html))
   1. Install [community.crypto](https://docs.ansible.com/ansible/latest/collections/community/crypto/openssh_keypair_module.html) module.
 Needed to generate SSH keys with Ansible.
 Command: `ansible-galaxy collection install community.crypto`
-  1. Install [passlib](https://foss.heptapod.net/python-libs/passlib/-/wikis/home) for python.
+  1. Install [passlib](https://foss.heptapod.net/python-libs/passlib/-/wikis/home) for Python.
 Needed to generate passwords in MacOS.
 Command: `pip install passlib`
   1. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create both new VMs and configure them.